jtmerritt/BeSocial/README.md

 ___________________________________________________________________

 ***Small Tasks***
+- make new event activity text field not auto focus
 - group stats must be collected just like contact stats -- performing db updatees based on the contacts in the largest group assumes that everyone is in the largest group.
 Bad assumption
 - Have a nightly database maintenance routine